isaacbernat/presentations/optimise/final.md

 ## Size of input
 To simplify we will only consider N=2^20 at the beginning, but later we will assume the input to be 100k random numbers < 2^20.

-## TODO change image... instead of 50KiB just say is not allowed reading the results from a file and printing them.

 ---

 ## Solutions (first 48 samples)